manideep53/GKB-LAB-ASSIGNMENT/README.md

 ## ADDING APACHE TOMCAT SERVER 9.0

-If Apache Tomcat Server is not configured, follow these steps:
+If the Apache Tomcat Server is not configured, follow these steps:

 1. Go to **Window > Preferences > Server > Runtime Environments**.
 2. Click "Add" and select "Apache Tomcat" from the list.